 Once your dog is diagnosed with yeast dermatitis, your veterinarian will have to decide whether to treat it topically, orally, or both topically and orally.
 Generally, dogs with localized spots of dermatitis receive topical treatment while dogs with larger infected areas receive oral medication.
 Oral and topical treatments are sometimes combined in recurrent cases.

 Commonly prescribed topical treatments include shampoos and spot-on solutions.
 Certain shampoos, such as Chlorhexiderm and Malaseb, actually kill yeast, while others -- such as Pyoben -- work to remove skin oils that contribute to yeast proliferation.
+Animax ointment for dogs and cats may also be prescribed to treat certain types of infections.
 Always be sure to ask your veterinarian before using any new shampoo on a dog with irritated skin.

 Popular spot-on treatments for dogs with only small areas of infection include acetic acid wipes and mixtures of water and vinegar.
 If a water and vinegar mixture is used, the dog may develop a vinegar smell (though many people prefer this to the musty odor caused by the yeast infection!)